clarena.cl_algorithms.lwf

 LwF (Learning without Forgetting) algorithm.

-LwF (Learning without Forgetting, 2017) is a regularisation-based continual learning approach that constrains the feature output of the model to be similar to that of the previous tasks.
-From the perspective of knowledge distillation, it distills previous tasks models into the training process for new task in the regularisation term.
+A regularization-based continual learning approach that constrains the feature output of the model to be similar to that of the previous tasks.
+From the perspective of knowledge distillation, it distills previous tasks models into the training process for new task in the regularization term.
 It is a simple yet effective method for continual learning.

-We implement LwF as a subclass of Finetuning algorithm, as LwF has the same forward()
+We implement LwF as a subclass of Finetuning algorithm, as LwF has the same forward(), validation_step() and test_step() method as Finetuning class.

 Args: